Skip to Main Content

 • Closing costs: Your lender may allow you to roll your closing costs into the loan.
 Unfortunately, this choice increases your APR and total amortization.

-• Debt-to-income ratio (DTI): A higher DTI poses more risk and a lender may not approve your application.
-Strive to have a DTI ratio of 36% or less before you apply with a conventional mortgage lender.
+• DTI: A higher DTI poses more risk and a lender may not approve your application.
+Strive to have a DTI of 36% or less before you apply with a conventional mortgage lender.

 With a cash-out refinance, you’ll pay the same interest rate on your existing mortgage principal and the lump-sum equity payment.
 Most lenders offer fixed interest rates so you can easily calculate your monthly payment.